blurb/blurb.github.io/README.md

     $ bower install

+## Setting up staging and production git remotes

+We use git@git.blurb.com as the staging server, and git@github.com as the production deploy server.

+Add "github" as the github remote:

+    $ git remote add github git@github.com:blurb/blurb.github.io

 ## Starting in development

 Now you're ready to boot up the site.
 Middleman provides a runner to run